abinit/abinit/doc/mkdocs-user-guide/respfn.md

   * a short description of the perturbation
   * the timing information
   * the report on the initialisation of the 1WF
-  * then the iterations for the minimisation begin, and the output file describes the number of the iteration, the second derivative of the total energy obtained ( 2DTEnergy in Ha), the change in 2DTEnergy since last iteration, the maximum residual over all bands and k points, and the square of the potential residual.
+  * then the iterations for the minimisation begin, and the output file describes the number of the iteration, the second derivative of the total energy obtained (2DTEnergy in Ha), the change in 2DTEnergy since last iteration, the maximum residual over all bands and k points, and the square of the potential residual.
   * after the iterations are completed, the residuals are reported
   * in case of the derivative dk perturbation, ek2 (to be explained) and the f-sum rule ratio value are printed.
     The f-sum rule ratio should be close to 1 (not when ecutsm/=0, however).
   * then the components of the 2DTEnergy, broken in at most 14 pieces, depending on the perturbation
   * then the 2DTEnergy in Hartree and in eV
   * then the relaxation contribution (caused by changes in wavefunctions), and the non-relaxation contribution (Ewald and frozen-wavefunction contribution)
   * then the 2DTEnergy evaluated using a non-variational expression.

 After the computation of each perturbation, the output file reports on the 2DTE matrix elements.
 This part is not executed if the only perturbation is the derivative dk perturbation.
-It will give the following information :
+It will give the following information:

   * if [[prtvol]]=1 or bigger, the full detail of every contribution to the 2DTE in reduced coordinates.
   * the 2DTE in reduced coordinates.
-  * then it will use the 2DTE to perform already some analysis of the data without use the Mrgddb and Anaddb codes, namely : the full dynamical matrix (cartesian coordinates, masses included) the effective charges, and the dielectric tensor, the phonon frequencies (including the analysis of the non- analyticity if we are at Gamma).
+  * then it will use the 2DTE to perform already some analysis of the data without use the Mrgddb and Anaddb codes, namely: the full dynamical matrix (cartesian coordinates, masses included) the effective charges, and the dielectric tensor, the phonon frequencies (including the analysis of the non- analyticity if we are at Gamma).
     Note that phonon frequencies lower than 1.0d-8Ha (absolute value) are automatically set to zero, while imaginary phonon frequencies (square roots of negative eigenvalues - indicating an instability) are printed as negative (this facilitates the post-processing).

 For this last analysis, the code assumes that the whole set of perturbations in a class has been calculated, either all the phonon perturbations or the